How to do the keyword research for Amazon India ad campaigns to set the right bid for the keyword and reduce Advertising cost of sale or ACoS.

 - children t-shirt

-As you analyze the keyword reports, you can find keywords that have triggered a lot of ads but has not converted and you can add them to the negative keyword list as well.
+Now that you have analyzed the keyword reports, you can find keywords that have triggered a lot of ads but has not converted and you can add them to the negative keyword list as well.
 The keyword reports are under Advertising reports under the Reports tab.

 Further Reading …